ITR Filing Deadline Missed?

 • Income tax: Income tax is levied by the government on income generated by businesses and individuals within the jurisdiction.
 In India, The Income Tax Act of 1961 and its provisions govern the entire taxation system of India.

 • Wealth Tax: A Wealth-tax or capital tax is levied by the government on an individual's total or market value of personal assets.
-Such personal assets include land, building, luxury vehicles such as aircraft or yachts, jewelry, etc. This tax must be paid regardless of whether the said property generates income.
+Such personal assets include land, buildings, luxury vehicles such as aircraft or yachts, jewelry, etc. This tax must be paid regardless of whether the said property generates income.
 Wealth tax was abolished in budget 2015 ( From FY 2015-16)

 • Estate Tax: The value of assets that pass to the heirs after the death of their owner is subject to estate taxes, which are based primarily on the overall value of the assets.
 Cash, property, stocks, and other movable and immovable assets can constitute such assets.
 It was abolished w.e.f.
 1985.

-• Corporate tax: Corporate Income Tax (CIT), is a tax levied by companies on the profits they earn in a financial year, regardless of whether they are domestic or foreign.
+• Corporate tax: Corporate Income Tax (CIT) is a tax levied by companies on the profits they earn in a financial year, regardless of whether they are domestic or foreign.

 • Capital gains tax: Capital gains are taxed as either long-term or short-term capital gains based on the income or profits made from the sale of assets or investments such as bonds and securities.